bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 The step is similar to all other Protection Policy.
 Make sure to select
 - Type Kubernetes
-- Purpose Chrash Consistent
+- Purpose Crash Consistent
 - Select the Asset ( Namespace ) with the Managed CSI
 - Add at least a Schedule for Type Backup
 <figure class="full">
 	<img src="/images/proitection_policy_detail.png" alt="">
 	<figcaption>Protection Policy Detail</figcaption>
 </figure>

-Once done, monitor the System Job to finish Configuring the Protection Policy.
+Once done, monitor the System Job to finish Configuring the Protection Policy:
 <figure class="full">
 	<img src="/images/system_job.png" alt="">
 	<figcaption>System Job</figcaption>
 </figure>

-We can now start our First Protection by clicking *Backup Now* on the Protection Policy
+We can now start our First Protection by clicking *Backup Now* on the Protection Policy:
 <figure class="full">
 	<img src="/images/backup_now.png" alt="">
 	<figcaption>Backup Now</figcaption>
 </figure>

-Once the Backup Kicked in, you can monitor the job by viewing the Protection Jon from the Jobs Menu
+Once the Backup Kicked in, you can monitor the job by viewing the Protection Jon from the Jobs Menu:
 <figure class="full">
 	<img src="/images/monitor_job_protect.png" alt="">
 	<figcaption>Backup Now</figcaption>
 </figure>
-You can

-protection_job

 As a Kubernetes User, you can also use your favorite Kubernetes tools to monitor what is happening behind the Curtains.

 In you Application namespace ( here, mysql ), PowerProtect  will create a "c-proxy", which  is essentially a datamover to claim the Snapshot PV:
-I am using [K9s](https://k9scli.io/) to easy dive into Pods and Logs
+I am using [K9s](https://k9scli.io/) to easy dive into Pods and Logs:
 <figure class="full">
 	<img src="/images/claim_proxy.png" alt="">
 	<figcaption>Claim Proxy</figcaption>
 </figure>
-kubectl command
+kubectl command:
 {% highlight scss %}
 kubectl get pods --namespace mysql
 {% endhighlight %}

 A PVC will be created for the MYSQL Snapshot.
 You can verify that by viewing the PVC´s:
 <figure class="full">
 	<img src="/images/pvc_listing.png" alt="">
 	<figcaption>Claim Proxy</figcaption>
 </figure>
-kubectl command
+kubectl command:
 {% highlight scss %}
 kubectl get pvc --namespace mysql
 {% endhighlight %}

-See the details of the snapshot claiming by c-proxy
+See the details of the snapshot claiming by c-proxy:
 <figure class="full">
 	<img src="/images/claimed_snapshot.png" alt="">
 	<figcaption>claimed Snapshot</figcaption>
 </figure>

-kubectl command
+kubectl command:
 {% highlight scss %}
 kubectl describe pod/"$(kubectl get pod --namespace mysql  | grep cproxy | awk '{print $1}')" --namespace mysql
 {% endhighlight %}

 You can Browse your Backups now from PPDM UI by selecting assets --> Kubernetes Tab --> <namespace> --> copies
 <figure class="full">
 	<img src="/images/assets_mysql_copies.png" alt="">
 	<figcaption>Asset Copies</figcaption>
 </figure>

-Also, as a Kubernetes User, you can use kubectl command
+Also, as a Kubernetes User, you can use the
+kubectl command :
 {% highlight scss %}
 kubectl get backupjobs -n=powerprotect kubectl describe backupjobs/<you jobnumber> -n=powerprotect